 Preparing for a tribunal can be time consuming and stressful.
-We provide assistance with all documentation leading up to a tribunal and, where appropriate, can respond to and prepare tribunal documentation up to and including representation at Employment Tribunal.
+They provide assistance with all documentation leading up to a tribunal and, where appropriate, can respond to and prepare tribunal documentation up to and including representation at Employment Tribunal.

 Not only are tribunals time-consuming, they can also be expensive.
-Our Employment Law Assistance service can be supported by an Employment Practices Liability Insurance Policy to enable your business to manage the cost of Employment Tribunal compensatory awards and representation costs.
+Our partners Employment Law Assistance service can be supported by an Employment Practices Liability Insurance Policy to enable your business to manage the cost of Employment Tribunal compensatory awards and representation costs.
 This gives the benefit of being able to fix the costs associated with Employment Tribunal claims, whilst also allowing you the flexibility to depart from best practice as and when.

 Frequently asked questions